BSI-Bund/secvisogram/docs/user/document/aggregate_severity-usage.en.md

 Vendor assessment of the overall criticality of the vulnerabilities in the document.

-Textual description of the base severity corresponding to the highest CVSS score.
+This could, for example, be the textual description of the base severity corresponding to the highest CVSS score.